tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 Redis/产品简介/产品系列/集群版（社区）_intl_en.md

 - Redis cluster mode is compatible with certain commands of the non-cluster mode, mainly reflected in cross-slot data access.
 For more information, pleas see [Notes on Command Compatibility](#xianzhi).

 ## Replica Description
-- When there is only one replica, Redis provides master/slave real-time hot backup for high data reliability and high availability (HA, cross-server in the same AZ).
+- When there is only one replica, Redis provides master/slave real-time hot backup for high data reliability and high availability (cross-server in the same AZ).
 When the HA system detects a node failure, it requests for switching to a slave node, and add a new slave node to the system.
 - When the number of replicas is greater than 1, Redis provides master/slave real-time hot backup with the slave nodes being read-only.

 ## Features